 If your cat or dog mainly walks on tarmac or concrete, their nails will wear down anyway, but if they spend most of their lives indoors or exercise primarily on grass, they’ll soon have long nails.
 Left unchecked, overgrown nails become thick and brittle and may start to curl.
 When this happens, your poor pet will begin to find walking and running painful.

 This aspect of pet ownership is likely to make you less popular than the times when you play together or provide your cat or dog with a well-earned treat.
 However, routine grooming doesn’t need to be daunting, especially if you choose a quiet device that smoothes away excess nail while you stroke and calm your cat, dog, rabbit or guinea pig.

-A nail grinder can also be a good alternative to clipping a nervous pet’s nails, leading to less distress and lashing out – you can aim to wear back their nails with a little grinding little and often, instead of a more traumatic series of clips all at once.
+A nail grinder can also be a good alternative to using the best dog nail clippers for clipping a nervous pet’s nails, as you can wear back their nails with a little grinding little and often, instead of a more traumatic series of clips all at once.
 You also avoid the risk of clipping too far.

 There’s a wide choice of nail grinders.
 The best product largely depends on your pet’s size and temperament.
 Here we weigh up the pros and cons of the best nail grinding products around.

 - Best dog grooming kit: Keep your dog looking clean and smart

 - Best dog toys: Six options to keep your pooch amused

 - Best dry dog foods: Which brand is king of the kibble?

 1. Pecute Dog Nail Grinder with LED Light: Best overall pet nail grinder